 Thanks for printing!
 Don't forget to come back to Chick-fil-A Foundation for fresh articles!

-Amount of children living in poverty
+children under 18 live in poverty

 The neighborhoods nestled on Atlanta’s Westside possess deep historical significance.
 Once incubators for the civil rights movement, these culturally rich communities—Vine City, English Avenue, the Atlanta University Center, and Ashview Heights—are now home to some of the nation’s most prestigious historically black colleges and universities.

-S. Truett Cathy once said there is a solution to every problem.
+Due to years of disinvestment and poor management, families and local businesses today struggle to survive.
+Truett Cathy once said there is a solution to every problem.
 Atlanta is Chick-fil-A’s hometown.
 These are our communities, and these are our children.
 Our hope to shape the future begins here.